• Skip to main content

 Plate carriers can come between you and a hail of gunfire.
 That's why we brought in Navy SEAL Mark Cochiolo to share his vast knowledge of tactical gear.

-By the end of this article, you'll know what plate carriers are, why we use them, and best practices when using them.
+By the end of this article, you’ll know what plate carriers are, why we use them, and the best practices when using them.

 What Are Plate Carriers?